LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ![broken]({{ site.baseurl }}/images/2021-16-01/CSharp_AMSI_bypass.png "bypass")
 ![broken]({{ site.baseurl }}/images/2021-16-01/CSharp_AMSI_bypass_grunt.png "bypass")

 I failed hard for several times with all the [amsi.fail](https://amsi.fail) bypasses for the Grunt payload.
-Talking to my boss (*you know the guy with the l33t name containing sh1t and stuff*) it turns out that for C# payloads - the 2nd stage of the Grunt payload which is C# - you need to have a bypass for C#.
-Holy moly, but that´s how it is.
-Thank you sir.
+Talking to my boss (*you know the guy with the l33t name containing sh1t and stuff*) it turns out that for C# payloads - the 1st and 2nd stage of the Grunt payload which are written in C# - you need to have a bypass in C#.
+You can see that the Rasta Mouse´s bypass is loading C# code in PowerShell via the ```Add-Type $Win32``` statement at the beginning.
+*Holy moly, but that´s how it is.
+Thank you sir.*

 ### Chaining the tricks